 The National Pharmacy and Therapeutics Committee (P&T) meets quarterly to review and recommend medications for formulary consideration.
 The P&T Committee is organized to assist Molina with managing pharmacy resources and to improve the overall satisfaction of Molina Members and Providers.
 It seeks to ensure Molina Members receive appropriate and necessary medications.
 An annual pharmacy work plan governs all the activities of the committee.
 The committee voting membership consists of external physicians and pharmacists from various clinical specialties.

 Pharmacy Network

 Members must use their Molina ID card to get prescriptions filled.
-Molina's network includes, retail, mail, long term care and specialty pharmacies.
-Additional information regarding the pharmacy benefits, limitations, and network pharmacies is available by visiting MolinaHealthcare.com or calling Molina at 844-239-4914.
+Additional information regarding the pharmacy benefits, limitations, and network pharmacies is available by visiting MolinaMarketplace.com or calling Molina at (855) 866-5462.

 Drug Formulary